hashicorp/terraform/website/source/docs/internals/providers/schema.html.md

 `Computed` property set to true.

-To complicate things, there are some fields on a Resource that the user _can_ set, but if they don’t, the API will pick a value for them.
+To complicate things, there are some fields on a Resource that the user _can_ set, but if they don't, the API will pick a value for them.
 Things like the IP address assigned to a compute instance, or version of a disk image to use when creating a disk.
-For these properties, Terraform wants to know that if the config file doesn’t ask for anything specific, the user is happy with whatever the server returns, but if there is something in the config file, Terraform needs to ensure the server reflects that value.
+For these properties, Terraform wants to know that if the config file doesn't ask for anything specific, the user is happy with whatever the server returns, but if there is something in the config file, Terraform needs to ensure the server reflects that value.
 To make this possible, any Resource property that the server gets to pick a default for but the user should be able to override should have _both_ its `Computed` and `Optional` properties set to `true`.
-It’s important to note that if the server does not respect the value the user asks for and generates one on its own, Terraform will consider that a diff, and will keep trying to correct it.
-This often leads to perpetual diff bugs, so it’s important that only properties the user can actually _set_ have their `Optional` property set to `true`.
+It's important to note that if the server does not respect the value the user asks for and generates one on its own, Terraform will consider that a diff, and will keep trying to correct it.
+This often leads to perpetual diff bugs, so it's important that only properties the user can actually _set_ have their `Optional` property set to `true`.

 ## Working With `ForceNew`

-Some Resources are completely immutable--if you want to change anything about them, you need to just tear them down and build up again from scratch.
+Some Resources are completely immutable - if you want to change anything about them, you need to just tear them down and build up again from scratch.
-Sometimes properties need to be set on Resources when they’re created, and can’t be changed after.
-For example, you need to decide which region you want a compute instance in before you stand it up, and once you create it, you can’t change it-you can only tear down that instance and stand up a new one.
+Sometimes properties need to be set on Resources when they're created, and can't be changed after.
+For example, you need to decide which region you want a compute instance in before you stand it up, and once you create it, you can't change it - you can only tear down that instance and stand up a new one.

 To help in this common scenario, Resources properties have a `ForceNew` property that, when set to `true`,  indicates to Terraform that if it notices a